MechanicalDragon0687/BAX/README.md

 ## How to install

-Create a folder called `anim`, move your current `arm9loaderhax.bin` to `anim` and rename it to `arm9payload.bin`.
+Create a folder on your SD card called `anim`, move your current `arm9loaderhax.bin` to `anim` and rename it to `arm9payload.bin`.
-Extract the BootAnim9 zip to root, and make sure there's a file called `arm9loaderhax.bin` in the root, and that it's size is approximately 15-17KB.
+Extract the BootAnim9 zip to the SD and install any animations you want (16 is the maximum amount, more are possible though).

-Place the downloaded/compiled payload and create a folder called "anim" on root and place the payload to chainload as "/anim/arm9payload.bin".

 ### How to install animations

-Create directories called `0` through `9` in the "/anim/" folder.
-Place whatever animations you downloaded/created inside said folders, making sure not to leave spaces between them (for example, you can't place animations in folder `0` and `2` without placing any in folder `1`).
+Create directories called whatever you want and place either "anim" or "bottom_anim" in there (or both). `config.txt` should be in the same folder, of course.

 The randomizer will pick one of your animations and play it back on each coldboot (so it won't play again when rebooting).